iden3/iden3js/README.md

 let passphrase = 'this is a test passphrase';
 kc.unlock(passphrase);

-let keys = kc.generateKeysMnemonic();
+// we can generate a new mnemonic just calling: let keys = kc.generateKeysMnemonic();
 /*
+this returns:
 keys =
 {
   keys: [ // addresses of the keys